 Stop Wasting Money on Ineffective Email Security

 In a recent survey, less than half of organizations ranked their current email security solutions as effective.
 That’s a sure path to disaster.
-However, companies that choose Graphus can feel confident that they’re protected from major sources of trouble by AI-enabled, automated email security that catches 99.9% of sophisticated phishing threats.
+However, companies that choose Graphus can feel confident that they’re protected from major sources of trouble by AI-enabled, automated email security that catches sophisticated phishing threats.
 They can also feel confident that they’re getting a great deal – Graphus is only about half of the cost of the competition.

 These benefits make making the switch to Graphus an easy choice.